vaughnteegarden/slate/source/includes/_howtoinstantbuy.md

 Note: You must repeat this call if the user chooses a different product variant (size, color, etc), changes product quantity, changes shipping choice, or changes payment option.

+For more information on what is returned by `getProductOptions`, see the <a href="#background-listening">Background Listening</a> tutorial.

 #### 3. Show payment card choices